-1) Does wireless connectivity work on every cell phone and every hearing aid?
+1) Does wireless connectivity work on every cell phone and every style hearing aid?

 2) Is it difficult to pair my wireless hearing aid and my phone?

 No. It is a simple process often requiring only 3 or 4 steps.

 The aids will typically come with a “connection manual” to also help.
 If you have any troubles, your audiologist will gladly help you connect your device to your aids at your fitting or at a later date.